shfarhaan/Python_Environment_Setup/README.md

-# Python_Environment_Setup
+# Python Environment Setup
-Please follow the instructions step by step
+## Please follow the instructions step by step

+# **Installing Python**

+- Step 1.
+Go to https://www.python.org/downloads/ and download the available version of python.

+-